 Biography

-Shaocong Ma is a fifth Ph.D. student at University of Utah, supervised by Yi Zhou.
-Before, Shaocong earned an M.A. degree in Statistics at University of California, Santa Barbara, and a B.S. degree in Statistics at Sichuan University.
+Shaocong Ma is a postdoctoral researcher at the University of Maryland, working under the supervision of Professor Heng Huang.
+He received his Ph.D. in Electrical and Computer Engineering from the University of Utah, where he was advised by Professor Yi Zhou.
+Previously, he completed an M.A. in Statistics at the University of California, Santa Barbara, and earned his B.S. in Statistics from Sichuan University.

 My most-updated CV: PDF